xvictoriajordan/hist3814o/Week 5/2019-06-010-week-5-fail-log.md

 * `sudo apt-get install libcurl4-gnutls-dev` didn't work right away, but I remembered having a similar issue in the past and needing to do an update (`sudo apt-get update`) this allowed Rcurl to instal in Command Line
 * I could not get my Rstudio to show the side windows like the in the video (like the environment and history tab).
 I tried logging in and out, closing and opening tabs but nothing seems to be working.
 * I am skipping exercise 3 until I can get an answer from Slack or until it starts working!
+* For exercise 5, I had to install the newest version of AntConc as it seems my Mac is too new for the version that is recommened.
+X11 is not availble for my computer therefore the old version would not open.